 The course is a thorough study on price formation and the production and income distribution in markets.
 The analysis covers both markets for consumer goods and markets for production resources.
 There is a special emphasis on the analysis of price trends and industry development in short and long term.

 Furthermore, criteria for economic efficiency and high value added are discussed.
 In particular the course discusses if conditions for individual economic decisions are leading to effective utilisation of community resources.
 One sees here both the decisions in competitive markets and decisions in markets with limited competition.

-- Price and income generation in the short and long term
+- The formation of prices and income in the short and long run.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.